 What started out as a platform for personal blogging back in 2003, has grown into a solution serving millions of unique websites online.
 WordPress now powers over 28% of the Internet, and it just keeps growing.
 There is no limit to the types of websites that can be created with it.
 Regardless of the website you are looking to have, you can build it with WordPress.
 From company pages to online stores, and even systems for online reservations.

 Based on market share statistics, the most popular content management system is WordPress, used by over 28% of all websites on the internet, and by 59% of all websites using a known content management system, followed by Joomla and Drupal.From Wikipedia

 1. Install WordPress (With Our Automated WordPress Installer)

-Just go to your Control Panel, access the Software Installer section, select WordPress Installer, and fill out the form.
+Just go to your Control Panel, access the WordPress Manager, click on the Install tab, and fill out the form.

 Press the Install button and you will see a message with a link to your new WordPress website and the dashboard, where you can log in to manage it.
 Now that you have WordPress installed, we can continue with the actual making of your website.

 All CMS applications have one thing in common - an administrative panel that allows you to configure and manage the software - the dashboard.